DavidBruant/writings/_posts/2016-12-18-building-software-for-data-ownership.md

 * box.com

 Allow the users to save their data in their places.
 Then and only then should you consider storing the data in your own servers

-### Do not lose my data

-YOLO.
-I mean... seriously.
-Time is precious!

-To the computer, data is data.
-To a human being, it took time before hitting the keyboard, clicking a mouse, voice inputing; before getting to a point where the data to be ready.
-Human beings, a single life, no time to waste; not on computer issues anyway.

-Any software where data is entered in any way should save the data, so it's not lost. uh... automatically, in the background is meant.
-What is the deal with "save" buttons?
-And "restore" features?
-Just save the data and give it back to me when I'm back by default, without having me to do anything!
-Storage is cheap, the code is trivial to write, no excuse.

-On my computer, use the file system.
-On the web use localStorage first, then send to a user-controlled data backup service or the server.

-**Nobody should ever have to lose more than one minute of computer work.**

-### (read) Sharing

-It's super rare that I type something in a computer with the sole intent of keeping it for myself.
-Any software should offer the possibility to share what's been created via URL.

-### (edit) Sharing

-## Review of a few softwares

-* gmail.com VS email client
-* prose.io
-*